Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

-The light curves of these 11 GRBs are given in the figure \ref{fig_cont}.
-The GBM light curves in 15 $-$ 100 keV and 100 $-$ 300 keV are shown in magenta and black for 7 GRBs whereas the BAT light curves for the 3 GRBs detected only in BAT in 15 $-$ 100 keV are given in magenta.
-For GRB 160623A, CZTI-Veto light curve in 100 $-$ 300 keV is given in black.
-The times selected for polarization analysis are shown as vertical lines.
+The light curves of these 11 GRBs are displayed in figure \ref{fig_cont1}.
+The GBM light curves in 15--100 keV and 100--300 keV bands are shown in magenta and black for 7 GRBs, while 15--100 keV BAT light curves are shown in magenta for the 3 GRBs detected only by {\em SWIFT}.
+For GRB 160623A, the CZTI-Veto light curve in 100--300 keV band is shown in black.
+The time durations selected for polarization analysis are shown between vertical lines.